chang432/googledriveproject/README.md

 files hosted on Google Drive.

 ## Testing and Running
-Make sure workspace is in the project root directory To run the application: './gradlew run'
+Make sure working directory is the project root directory To run the application: './gradlew run'
 To test the application: './gradlew test'